Understanding the audit process is an effective way of alleviating some of those fears associated with being selected. Don’t be scared—be prepared.

 Step 4.
 Hire a tax representative.

-Instead of handling the audit yourself, you can hire a tax representative to take care of it for you.
+Instead of handling this process yourself, you can hire a tax representative to take care of it for you.
 If you do hire a tax representative, you will need to sign Form 2848 or power of attorney form which gives the representative authority to represent you before the IRS.
-Hiring a tax representative is a good idea when the issues are technical in nature or require someone to interpret tax law.
+Hiring a tax attorney is a good idea when the issues are technical in nature or require someone to interpret tax law.
 While hiring a tax representative can be a bit pricey, it may save you money in the long run.

-Here are our top tips for a successful IRS audit:
+Here are our top tips for a successful audit: